 Firecrawl isn’t just a scraper — it’s a web data platform that happens to have an MCP server.
 Where most web access MCP servers give you one or two tools to fetch pages, Firecrawl gives your agent an entire toolkit: scrape single pages, crawl entire sites, search the web, extract structured data with LLM, run autonomous multi-source research, and control cloud browser sessions.

 The MCP server is the official distribution surface for Firecrawl’s API.
 Everything you can do through their REST API, you can do through MCP tools.
-With 5,800 GitHub stars, it’s the most adopted web scraping MCP server by a wide margin.
+With 5,800 GitHub stars on the MCP server and 95,700 stars on the parent platform, it’s the most adopted web scraping MCP server by a wide margin.

-The key question: is a paid cloud scraping platform worth it when free alternatives like zcaceres/fetch-mcp and fetcher-mcp handle most use cases?
+The key question: is a paid cloud scraping platform worth it when free alternatives like the official Fetch MCP and fetcher-mcp handle most use cases?
+And with the MCP server now 19 months behind the platform’s latest release, are MCP users getting the full Firecrawl experience?

 What It Does